 Modifications change the curriculum or measurement of learning.
 These may include a reduced number of assignments or an alternative grading system.
 Modifications change "what" is learned and the content of the grade-specific curriculum, and thus, may potentially reduce learning expectations.
 We provide modified versions of assessments for some of our SEN students based on their needs.
-Teachers are expected to create 2 SEN modified versions of assessments and the inclusion team determines which version is assigned to which SEN student by sharing assessment lists with teachers and the phase leadership team.
+Teachers are expected to create at least 3 SEN modified versions of assessments and the inclusion team determines which version is assigned to which SEN student by sharing assessment lists with teachers and the phase leadership team.
+Further versions of assessments are designed based on students' needs.